intoli/exodus/README.md

                         Renames the binary executable(s) before packaging.
-The order of rename tags must match the order of positional executable arguments. (default: []) -t, --tarball         Creates a tarball for manual extraction instead of an installation script.
+The order of rename tags must match the order of positional executable arguments. (default: []) --shell-launchers     Force the use of shell launchers instead of attempting to compile statically linked ones. (default: False) -t, --tarball         Creates a tarball for manual extraction instead of an installation script.
 Note that this will change the output extension from ".sh" to ".tgz". (default: